Archives of Manitoba: Manitoba Archives Building

 The building that is now known as the Manitoba Archives Building, formerly belonging to Winnipeg Auditorium, was designed by architects G. W. Northwood, C. W. U. Chivers, R. B. Pratt, D. A. Ross, and J. N. Semmens.
-It was erected between 1931-1932, in the midst of the Great Depression, as a make-work project of the federal, provincial, and municipal governments.
+It was erected between 1931 and 1932, in the midst of the Great Depression, as a make-work project of the federal, provincial, and municipal governments.
 Its cornerstone was laid on 18 August 1932 at a ceremony attended by the Governor-General of Canada and was officially opened on 15 October 1932 by Prime Minister R. B. Bennett.

-In 1970, the building belonging to the Winnipeg Auditorium was sold by the city to the Province of Manitoba for roughly CA$1 million, and the Archives of Manitoba (and the Legislative Library of Manitoba) would move in the following year.
+In 1970, the building belonging to the Winnipeg Auditorium was sold by the city to the province of Manitoba for roughly CA$1 million, and the Archives of Manitoba (and the Legislative Library of Manitoba) would move in the following year.
 It cost the province $4 million to convert the former Winnipeg Auditorium from an arts and entertainment venue into one for archival storage.
 Interior renovations included removal of cantilevered balconies from the main auditorium; the exhibition galleries, with their large, arched windows, became the Reading Rooms for the Archives and Library.
 Some space in the building was reserved for the Departments of Education and Agriculture for documentary/instructional film production.
 After renovations were completed, the location was renamed the Manitoba Archives Building and opened in September 1975.